openkfw/TruBudget/README.md

 Read below to learn how you can take part in improving Trubudget.

-Code of Conduct
+### Code of Conduct

-KfW has adopted a Code of Conduct that we expect project participants to adhere to.
+KfW has adopted a [Code of Conduct](./CODE_OF_CONDUCT.md) that we expect project participants to adhere to.
 Please read the full text so that you can understand what actions will and will not be tolerated.

-Contributing Guide
+### Contributing Guide

-Read our contributing guide to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Trubudget.
+Read our [Contributing Guide](./.github/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Trubudget.

-Good First Issues
+### Good First Issues

-To help you get started as a contributor, we have a list of good first issues that contain bugs which have a relatively limited scope.
+To help you get started as a contributor, we have a [list](https://github.com/openkfw/TruBudget/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) of good first issues that contain bugs which have a relatively limited scope.

 ## Frequently Asked Questions